 Badami caves view from Northern Hill

 On your trip to Badami Caves, you could explore the nearby Dodda Mane, Hampi and Jog Falls as well.
 For Hampi, you can check out my earlier post Hampi, Karnataka – The land with millions of boulders.
 For Dodda Mane check out Dodda Mane, Agumbe – “Wish I could stay here forever”.
-Information and details on Jog Falls is under writing and would be shared in a couple of days.

 I know after reading this blog you are eager to visit this place but believe me even the cave temples of Badami are waiting for you in Karnataka, the neighboring state of Goa.
 So, what’s stopping you now?
 Wear your gears and travel into the past and visit historical highlights with impressive ruins in a unique and mystical environment, fascinating stone carvings, and statues of gods, columns, and representations of Indian mythology.